Cyclostomi: Internal differences and similarities

 Both hagfishes and lampreys have a single gonad, but for different reasons.
 In hagfishes the left gonad degenerates during their ontogeny and only the right gonad develops, whereas in lampreys the left and right gonads fuse into one.
 There are no gonoducts present.

 Hagfishes have direct development, but lamprey go through a larval stage followed by metamorphosis into a juvenile form (or adult form in the non-parasitic species).
 Lamprey larvae live in freshwater and are called ammocoetes, and are the only vertebrates with an endostyle, an organ used for filter feeding that is otherwise found only in tunicates and lancelets.
-During metamorphosis the lamprey endostyle develops into the thyroid gland.
+During metamorphosis, the lamprey endostyle develops into the thyroid gland.

-The cyclostomi evolved oxygen transport hemoglobins independently from the jawed vertebrates.
+The Cyclostomi evolved oxygen transport hemoglobins independently from the jawed vertebrates.

 Hagfishes and lampreys lack a thymus, spleen, myelin and sympathetic chain ganglia.
 Neither species has internal eye muscles and hagfishes also lack external eye muscles.
 Both groups have only a single olfactory organ with a single nostril.
 The nasal duct ends blindly in a pouch in lampreys but opens into the pharynx in hagfishes.
 The branchial basket (reduced in hagfishes) is attached to the cranium.

+The common ancestor of both cyclostomes and gnathostomes went through a genome duplication before their split, and while a second genome duplication occurred in the stem-gnathostomes, the stem-cyclostomes experienced an independent genome triplication.

 The mouth apparatus in hagfishes and adult lampreys has some similarities, but differ from one another.
-Lampreys have tooth plates on the top of a tongue-like piston cartilage, and the hagfish have a fixed cartilagous plate on the floor of its mouth with groves that allows tooth plates to slide backwards and forwards over it like a conveyor belt, and are everted as they move over the edge of the plate.
+Lampreys have tooth plates on the top of a tongue-like piston cartilage, and the hagfish have a fixed cartilaginous plate on the floor of its mouth with groves that allows tooth plates to slide backwards and forwards over it like a conveyor belt, and are everted as they move over the edge of the plate.
 Hagfishes also have a keratinous palatine tooth hanging from the roof of the mouth.